david672orford/tech-for-teaching/howto/trim-video/index.md

 which does not handle this situation properly, you will need to reencode the video.

+The above command may trim the video at the closest seek point rather than the exact point specified.
+For more precise trimming, add -accurate\_seek before the -i option.

 ### Reencode a Video File (H.264 codec)

 As of January 2020, one of the most popular video formats is MPEG-4 with the